 Swap Policy.
 Although State law does not empower the County to enter into interest rate exchange agreements (i.e., swaps), NIFA and the Nassau Health Care Corporation ("NHCC") are each statutorily empowered to do so.
-NIFA and NHCC have each executed several LIBOR-based swaps to hedge their respective variable rate debt exposures and to enhance the savings generated by refundings of outstanding debt, which conform to the County's swap policy described below.
+NHCC has executed certain LIBOR-based swaps to hedge its variable rate debt exposure and to enhance the savings generated by refundings of outstanding debt, which conform to the County's swap policy described below.
 For a description of existing interest rate exchange agreements, see "APPENDIX D - OUTSTANDING OBLIGATIONS - Interest Rate Exchange Agreements."

-To the extent that the swaps into which NIFA has entered do not perform as expected, the County's financial position will be positively or negatively affected due to NIFA's statutory intercept of sales taxes in the County to pay for its operations and obligations, including swap costs.
-See "STATEMENT OF REVENUES AND EXPENDITURES - Revenues - Sales Tax" in this Appendix A. Pursuant to a guaranty by the County of NHCC bonds and related payments, interest and net swap payments are made by the County on behalf of NHCC, and are secured by offsets of service payments and other amounts owed to NHCC and liens on certain of NHCC's assets.
+Pursuant to a guaranty by the County of NHCC bonds and related payments, interest and net swap payments are made by the County on behalf of NHCC, and are secured by offsets of service payments and other amounts owed to NHCC and liens on certain of NHCC's assets.
 See "NASSAU HEALTH CARE CORPORATION" in this Appendix A.